umn-gis-5574/week1/README.md

 Second, follow the General Git workflow above to clone the **week1** repository.

 Finally, update `index.html` to initialize the map centered on whatever you consider your home town.
 Change the text of the popup associated with the marker to a fun fact about you or your hometown.
+To finish up, commit and push your changes to your forked repository.
+Then create a pull request to turn in the assignment.

+Extra Credit: Add some other Leaflet stuff to your map.
+The tutorials are well written and the documentation is clear (leafletjs.com), so read through it and get crazy.